trollefson/elizur/docs/html/_sources/index.rst.txt

 Contributing
 ============

-Do you want to help this project without contributing code?
-Take our survey `here <https://www.surveymonkey.com/r/BZ55VPH>`_.

-Otherwise checkout the contributing guide  `here <https://github.com/trollefson/elizur/blob/master/CONTRIBUTING.md>`_.
+Checkout the contributing guide `here <https://github.com/trollefson/elizur/blob/master/CONTRIBUTING.md>`_ if you'd like to contribute code or raise issues `here <https://github.com/trollefson/elizur/issues>`_.

 New to Python?